Skip to main content

 2025-07-01 12:00:00 UTC [12345] LOG: statement: CREATE ROLE test_kc_mapo WITH PASSWORD 'test0701'

-command, which operates on the client side, instead of SQL statements for password-related tasks.
+▶️ Resolution: To prevent security risks, it is recommended to use \password, which operates on client side, instead of SQL statements for password-related operations.

 postgres=> CREATE ROLE test_kc_mapo NOLOGIN;CREATE ROLE

-# 2. Use `\password` to change the password and grant login permission.
+# 2. Change password using `\password` and grant login privilege.

 postgres=> \password test_kc_mapo